ReactorCoreDev/Zyven/readme.md

 5. Place it in **BepInEx**/Plugins
 6. Launch the game
 7. Open the menu with the toggle key **Del** or your preset toggle key and enjoy!

-Sneak peak:
-Renamed files
-Renamed to zyven
-Removed unnecessary usings in files
-Removed false detection for AC, improved AC, and added 2 more checks.